Lampard cools talk over Chelsea job

 Unsurprisingly, bookmakers have Lampard listed as an option to take over should Sarri depart Stamford Bridge, yet Chelsea's all-time leading scorer hopes the current boss can turn around the team's fortunes.

-"With my Chelsea hat on, you have a feeling for it and it's not nice," the former England international told the media on Monday.
+"With my Chelsea hat on, you have a feeling for it and it's not nice," Lampard said.

 "It doesn't happen to Chelsea much, so when it does, it's a shock.
 But let's not forget they were up against a great Manchester City team - and I also had some good times there as a player.